IoTDB Working Process

 Email discussion content (English)

 Joining the mailing list for the first time can introduce youself briefly.
 (Hi, I'm xxx ...)

 Before developing a new feature, you can send an e-mail to declare the task you want to do.（Hi，I'm working on issue IOTDB-XXX，My plan is ...）

-The content of all IoTDB official websites is in the docs of the project root directory:
+The content of all IoTDB official websites is in the src directory of the https://github.com/apache/iotdb-docs:

 - src/UserGuide: User Guide English Version